garidium/g-ffl-cockpit/README.txt

 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+32. v1.2.22 Schema validation updates, to allow for negative percentage price adjustments
-30. v1.2.21 Added a button to send test emails, for refining customer notifications
+31. v1.2.21 Added a button to send test emails, for refining customer notifications
 30. v1.2.20 Bug fixes for the last change, so user can set key properly
 29. v1.2.19 Firefox Bug Resolved, you can now save your config in Firefox
 28. v1.2.18 New configuration items for update_batch_count and automated_fulfillment in Woo Target